-The Department of Teaching and Leadership is responsible for the preparation of school superintendents, secondary school principals, middle school principals, elementary school principals, and associated administrative and supervisory personnel.
+The Department of Special Services and Leadership Studies is responsible for the preparation of school superintendents, secondary school principals, middle school principals, elementary school principals, and associated administrative and supervisory personnel.

 Programs for the preparation of administrators, and supervisors, may lead to the Master of Science and/or Specialist in Education degrees and licensure for the respective positions.